-What Is The Recommended Engine Oil For My Vehicle?
+What is the Recommended Engine Oil for my Vehicle?

 You should always use oil and fluids that meet the defined specification and viscosity grades.

 Viscosity is a measure of the thickness of the lubricating oil and does not indicate anything about its quality.
-The higher the viscosity the thicker the oil is.
+The higher the viscosity, the thicker the oil is.

-Multigrade oils, such as 15 W 40, are primarily used nowadays; these cover all viscosity classes.
+Multi-grade oils, such as 15 W 40, are primarily used nowadays; these cover all viscosity classes.

 Using oil and fluids that do not meet the defined specification and viscosity grade may lead to:

-- Component damage which may not be covered by the vehicle Warranty.
+- Component damage which may not be covered by the vehicle warranty.

 - Longer engine cranking periods.